Ayagoumi/Yumazoo/README.md

 # Yumazoo

-This project is a Chrome extension to provide awesome features to enhance your experience.
+This project is a Chrome extension that shows recipes from around the world.

 ## My Observations